Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 7 Absence of an O-Level "reset"

-Without the O-Level checkpoint, academic drift can remain hidden until JC 1.
-MOE data show roughly six percent of each IP cohort exits early or fails admission to local universities.
+Because most IP students do not take the O-Level exams, academic drift can remain hidden until a later checkpoint (for example, JC 1).
+Promotion and assessment rules vary by school.
 Solution: Schedule self-imposed "mini-O" mock exams every Semester 2 to detect gaps early.

 8 Promotion-criteria nuances